veepworks/mapsindoors-js/README.md

-Wrapper for using the MapsIndoors SDK (https://www.mapspeople.com/developers "MapsIndoors SDK") in a browser.
+Wrapper for using the [MapsIndoors SDK](https://www.mapspeople.com/developers "MapsIndoors SDK") in a browser.

 This module provides an easy way to load the SDK and does not alter it in any way.

-MapsIndoors SDK for JavaScript
+## MapsIndoors SDK for JavaScript

-Copyright (c) MapsPeople A/S, All rights reserved.
+Copyright (c) MapsPeople A/S, All rights reserved.<br>
 MapsPeople and MapsIndoors are trademarks of MapsPeople A/S

-MapsPeople’s Platform Terms of Service
+MapsPeople’s Platform Terms of Service<br>

 https://www.mapspeople.com/terms/